 Snyders Barb (Puntius snyderi)

-The best aquarium setup for these fish would include plants at the back and sides, driftwood, and an open swimming space provided in the centre.
-These Barbs will nip at soft, fine-leaved plants; therefore, it would be better to choose more robust plant species or plant species that can grow very quickly.
-In addition, these Barbs will need efficient filtration, with a decent level of oxygenation and areas of moderate water movement.
+This fish would benefit from an aquarium setup that includes plants at the back and sides, driftwood, and an open swimming area in the middle.
+Plants with soft, fine-leaved foliage will be nipped by these Barbs; therefore, choose species that are more robust or proliferate.
+In addition, these Barbs will also require efficient filtration, adequate oxygenation, and moderate water movement.

-Synder's Barbs are a silvery green colour that develops into a rainbow colouration as they mature.
-They have 4 to 5 variably arranged dark vertical markings along the midline of the body and tiny, indistinct barbels, which are not always present in some individuals.
+The silvery green colour of Synder's Barbs develops into a rainbow colouration as they mature.
+There are four to five variably arranged dark vertical marks along the body's midline, as well as tiny, indistinct barbels, which are not always present.